Jughead Jones: Sexuality

-For his first forty years or so, Jughead often claimed girls were despicable, and even as late as the 1990s.
-A shift in societal attitudes has caused later writers and fans to try different ways of explaining this, such as past heartbreak from childhood romance, bad impressions from Veronica and Ethel, and in the 2015 reboot, asexuality.
+For his first 40 years or so of the comic, Jughead often claimed to dislike girls, but a shift in societal attitudes has caused later writers and fans to try different ways of explaining this, such as past heartbreak from childhood romance, bad impressions from Veronica and Ethel, and in the 2015 reboot, asexuality.
 There has never been one consistent canon explanation for Jughead's avoidance of girls and dating.
 In one story, Jughead declares, "I don't hate girls—I just love food more!"
 In the story "Phood Phobia", Archie and Dilton Doiley discover a hidden layer to this: it turns out that Jughead is actually nervous around girls, and he turns to food for comfort.
 When confronted with this, Jughead is stunned; finding out that girls are the reason he enjoys food so much makes him lose his appetite.
 In another story, when Jughead saw that Miss Grundy was upset on her birthday, he rallied the other students to cheer her up.

 In "A Lass From The Past", written by Nate Butler and first appearing in Jughead #5 (April 1988), Jughead explains the reason he does not chase after girls is because of a childhood heartbreak, sustained before he moved to Riverdale.
 Little Jughead befriended Joani and they had a puppy love relationship.
 Jughead's family moved to Riverdale and he had to leave Joani behind.
 Determined to not endure heartbreak again, he swore off girls, keeping little Joani's picture in his wallet as a reminder.
-That changed when Debbie moved to town (in "Jughead's Journal," written by Rod Ollerenshaw and also first appearing in Jughead #5), and Jughead began to overcome his old heartbreak as they started dating.
+That changed when Debbie moved to town (in "Jughead's Journal", written by Rod Ollerenshaw and also first appearing in Jughead #5), and Jughead began to overcome his old heartbreak as they started dating.
 However, Joani suddenly visits town.
 Now a young woman, she tells Jughead that she never forgot him and still has a crush on him, and they share their first kiss.
 Before Jughead decides whether he wants to pursue a relationship with Joani, she leaves him, but with a promise that they will be together again.
 The comic even had Jughead say, "Sometimes, life is just more interesting than burgers and shakes."
 For a while, Debbie and Joani formed Jughead's own love triangle, but fans did not like it, so both girls disappeared and Jughead reverted to his classic independent lifestyle.
 A few years later, a girl named Trula Twyst appeared.
 She tends to drive Jughead crazy with her ability to predict his next moves, and they developed a love-hate relationship.